Rubella in Children

 Babies and children who get rubella usually only have a mild case of the rash and some respiratory symptoms.
 But it can be a dangerous infection for a baby in the womb.
 It can lead to miscarriage or birth defects.

 Rubella is caused by a virus.
 The virus spreads through fluid from the nose and throat of an infected person.
 It can also be spread from a pregnant mother to her unborn baby.
 A child born with rubella is considered to be contagious until age 1.
 Rubella infections are most common in late winter and early spring.

 Which children are at risk for rubella?

-A child is more at risk for rubella if he or she is around a person with rubella and has not had the vaccine.
+A child is more at risk for rubella if they are around a person with rubella and have not had the vaccine.

 What are the symptoms of rubella in a child?

 It may take 14 to 21 days for a child to have signs of rubella after contact with the virus.
 Symptoms can occur a bit differently in each child.
 The most common symptoms start with:

 These symptoms may last 1 to 5 days.

 - Starts on the face as a pink rash with areas of small, raised lesions

 - Spreads down to the torso, arms, and legs as the face rash clears up